vjz3qz/brick-breaker/README.md

 # 🧱 Brick Breaker 🧱
 Recreated Brick Breaker from scratch in Java.
 Programmed in-game components using object-oriented programming concepts like inheritance, encapsulation, association, and composition.
 Supported keyboard input and graphical user interface.
+Used Gradle script to build an executable .jar file.
 ### How to run the game:
 #### IntelliJ:
 1) copy the .git link of this repository.